Informatievlaanderen/Data.Vlaanderen.be/documentation/readme.md

 ## Deployment process

 Data.vlaanderen.be has been setup to minimize the rollout and maintenance effort of any change to the system in a predicatable way.
-The figure below shows the four layers of the envoriment.
+The figure below shows the four layers of the environment.

 ![The process](update-process.jpg)